paleobot/pbot-dev/Field definitions/Person Node fields.md

 * Entry type: describe how users will enter data into the field
 * Considerations: this is an optional section, if there is info to convey to the PBot team (Botany, Dev, or both) about the field.
 Notes, wishes, questions, etc.

+## Since we have so few fields, there will be no accordions.
+We've decided that required fields should be noted to the users by * next to the field name.

 # Person Nodes
 ### Given name*
 * Entry type: free text, required field